-'''

-cd.KillImageMap(imagemap: cdImageMap)
+cd.KillImageMap(imagemap: imagemap_tag)

-'''

 Destroys the created Map image and liberates allocated memory.
-If this function is not called in Lua, the garbage collector will call it.
 Deprecated use cd.KillBitmap.

 Data Access

 Data access in Lua is done directly using the operator "[ywidth + x]" in image channels.
 Each channel works as a value table which should be consulted or modified in the following way: